 The surgery goes well, and you begin your recovery.
 Then, several weeks later, you get a bill for the surgery that’s much, much more than you expected to pay—maybe even ten or twenty times what you expected to pay.
 How did this happen?

-A new paper, Solving Surprise Medical Bills from the Schaeffer Initiative for Health Policy and Innovation, takes a closer look at surprise medical bills in America—and how policymakers can protect patients from them.
+A new paper, Solving Surprise Medical Bills from the USC-Brookings Schaeffer Initiative for Health Policy, takes a closer look at surprise medical bills in America—and how policymakers can protect patients from them.

 What are Surprise Medical Bills?

 You might be shocked to receive the bill, but you wouldn’t be alone.
 Over the past several years, an increasing number of Americans have been hit with surprise bills for medical care.
 Surprise medical bills result from providers (physicians, hospitals, out-patient facilities, laboratories, etc.) that patients reasonably assumed would be in-network, but actually are out-of-network, or when patients have no real choice over the network status of their provider.